DELOACH BLOG

 Topics: water treatment issues, water quality, odor control, water treatment, water distribution system, advanced treatment solutions, biological scrubber, water plant, safety, odor control scrubber, hydrogen sulfide (H2S), Chemical Odor, caustic, Safe drinking water, wastewater, gases, Biological Odor Control Scrubber, Biological odor control, what is a scrubber, municipal water systems, DeLoach Industries, Inc., Clean Water, Industrial Odor Control

-Using a Biological Scrubber to treat & remove contaminants
+Using a Biological Scrubber to Treat & Remove Contaminants

 Posted by Anthony DeLoach, President on Aug 9, 2018 8:18:00 AM

-A Biological Scrubber is a wet odor control scrubber that treats and removes contaminants from an air stream.
 It utilizes caustic typically to control the pH of the re-circulation solution.
 There are several types of odor control and chemical fume scrubbers on the market today.
 Each plays a role in treating noxious or corrosive gases in the industry.

 Read More